tom-seddon/b2/doc/Overview.md

 various standard ROMs that are supplied with the emulator.

 Use the `Type` option in the `...` menu to select the ROM mapper type, if the ROM is larger than 16 KB.
-The following options are available.
-The list of ROMs for each type comes from MAME's ROM list, and is not exhaustive.
+The following options are available, each listed with a The list of ROMs for each type comes from MAME's ROM list, and is not exhaustive.

 - `16 KB` - ordinary ROM, 16 KB or smaller
 - `Inter-Word (32 KB)` - Computer Concepts Inter-Word, AMX Design, Beebug Master ROM
+- `Inter-Base (64 KB)` - Computer Concepts Inter-Base, PMS The Publisher,
+- `Spellmaster (128 KB)` - Computer Concepts Spellmaster, Computer
+  Concepts Mega3

 If the ROM type is 16 KB, you can tick the box in the RAM column to make that sideways slot writeable.